 - Mass Effect, being an extremely developed 'verse, has both ends of the spectrum.
 The Normandy, Ilium, Noveria and rich, developed worlds tend toward the shiny, while Tuchanka, Feros, Omega and poorer colonies get pretty gritty.
 The Citadel itself is fairly shiny as a rule, but it has its share of contrast between the uber-shiny Presidium and the grittier Wards.

-- Insektors is basically about a war between Gritty and Shiny.
+- Insektors is about a war between Gritty and Shiny.

 - WALL•E consciously hits both extremes: it has a very dirty setting (the ruins of Earth) and a very clean setting (the spaceship).
 WALL•E himself is filthy and made up of spare parts, and EVE is shiny, sleek and streamlined.

 - This is most definitely Truth in Television.
-Basically, the more concentrated the wealth and power, the shinier, newer, and better maintained the buildings, clothes, and people will be.
+The more concentrated the wealth and power, the shinier, newer, and better maintained the buildings, clothes, and people will be.

 - The Big Applesauce in Real Life.
 Everything more than ten feet above the ground is shiny.
 Everything less than ten feet above the ground is gritty.